 WordPress Pinterest Plugins For Adding A Follow Button Or Profile Widget

 So far, we’ve covered the best Pinterest plugins for WordPress blogs.
-That allow you to verify your website, add social sharing buttons, pin it buttons and embed pins into your blog posts directly.
+That allow you to do things like verify your website, add social sharing buttons, and more.

 However, for those of you who’d rather not mess around with editing code.
-There are many plugins to choose from.
+Or want something better optimized to not slow down your blog.

 What Plugin To Use Instead For The Best Growth

 So, what would I use?
 Well, I use and love the MiloTree popup.

 Whilst it is called a popup, it is extremely polite for a popup.
 As you can customize it to only slide into a small portion at the bottom of your blog post.
 And even then, only when a user scrolls.

 Meaning it “pops” off the page.
 But it’s not annoying and in the face of your readers.
 Interrupting or even blocking the content they were reading.
 It even has a dismiss box so the user can close it if they want.